braydenkrus/add_something_positive/README.md

 # add_something_positive

-# Disclaimer
+## Disclaimer

 This app is pretty early on in its development, and things are subject to change.

-# Purpose
+## Purpose

 Everyday life can get hectic, especially as someone living with ADHD and anxiety.
-I've found that taking some time to keep track of at least one positive thing per day helps me slow down and reflect.
+With this in mind, I've found that taking time daily to slow down and note one positive thing helps me have a positive outlook on every day.
+As I find this process important, I designed this app to serve this purpose.

-# What this app does
+## Functionality

-You can enter something positive, save it to a local database, and reflect on other positive things you've written.
-You also have the option to delete entries too.
+You enter something positive and save it.
+Afterwards, you can see previous messages you've saved to reflect on positive moments.
+You also have the option to delete messages too.

-# Tech Stack
+## Tech Stack

+(This is very much overdone, especially considering the scale of this app.
+However, doing it this way helped me learn a lot of new things!
+Also, considering everything including backend is locally ran, I designed the app with that in mind.)

-Vite: easily setting up Electron and React
+Vite: allowed me to set up Electron and React with ease

-Electron: so its its own app
+Electron: I wanted this project to run as its own app

-JavaScript: frontend

-React: mainly for rendering entries dynamically
+JavaScript + React: for UI, dynamically rendering previous messages, managing state

+Node.js: start up Python backend

-Flask: connect to backend
+Flask: connect to Python backend and send requests

-Python: handling Flask requests
+Python: handling Flask requests (communicating with frontend)

-SQLite: storing entries in a local database
+SQLite3: storing entries in a local database

-# Setup
+## Setup

+(This will be updated)

 backend: pip install -r requirements.txt

 frontend: npm run dev

-# Versions
+## Versions

 0.1.4 Fix issues #4 and #5